 Japan has taken a more neutral stance towards China’s civil war, abandoned efforts to expand its dominance in China properly, and has joined the United States, Britain, and France to promote Chinese self-development.
 Nine powers In February, Belgium, China, the Netherlands, and Portugal signed the Nine-Power Treaty, which aims to prevent war in the Pacific with the five main powers.

 What are your feelings after reading the thesis?
 Please, don’t forget to inform me by comment.
-If you think that you will need more information about the topic or any other Japanese history period, please visit our other pages or leave a comment.
+If you think you will need more information about the topic or any other Japanese history period, please visit our other pages or leave a comment.
 Thank you for visiting the site.
 Please stay connected with our site to get more updated.
+If you want, you can also read about the Japanese History Timeline.